 A report is generated for each Supplier and Supplier Agent containing all the Performance Data that has previously been provided on an individual Serial basis via the Data Authorisation process.
 This is used by recipients to provide an overview of their performance each month in the absence of any Peer Comparison reports.

-The generation of the report is triggered manually by ELEXON at least 25WD after the end of each Reporting Period; the system shall perform a check to confirm that this time has passed before generating the report.
+The generation of the report is triggered manually by Elexon at least 25WD after the end of each Reporting Period; the system shall perform a check to confirm that this time has passed before generating the report.

 5.2.3.8.2 Issue Consolidated Third Part Output Data Report